Skip to main content

 Page 3 of a Revised Draft for “Dictionary of American Military Biography”, June 1979

 Stark was the youngest of five children.
 His family often enjoyed taking trips to Lake Carey, where he first learned how to sail.
 Stark spent his younger years – prior to Naval academy and training – learning how to captain ships and compete in sailboat racing at Lake Carey, Tunkhannock, Pennsylvania.
+Below is a postcard showing what the lake looked like in the early 1900s during Stark's childhood.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=+Lake+Carey+From+Hill++%2C+1907%0D%0A"> Lake Carey From Hill , 1907<br />